Paralympics day ten: Road race drama

 Brazil's Lauro Cesar Chaman won the silver medal, Italy's Andrea Tarlao the bronze.

-'Serious' crashes
+'Serious' crash

-Details are emerging of crashes in both the men's and women's road races described as "serious" by UK broadcaster Channel 4.
+Also in the men's road race, details are emerging of a crash described by UK broadcaster Channel 4 as "serious".

-The men's road race accident stopped seven riders from finishing -- one rider is thought to be injured.
-More on this to follow.

-The incident meant the B classification men's road race, for visually-impaired athletes on a tandem bicycle, had to be restarted and delayed by 45 minutes due "a lack of ambulance cover", according to reports.
+Forty-eight-year-old Iranian rider Bahman Golbarnezhad has been hospitalized with "serious injuries".
+The accident stopped seven riders from finishing and meant that the B classification men's road race, for visually-impaired athletes on a tandem bicycle, had to be restarted and delayed by 45 minutes, reportedly due to "a lack of ambulance cover".

 Meanwhile, the women's event was won by Team GB powerhouse Sarah Storey, who has racked up her third gold at Rio after wins in both the C4-5 time trial and individual pursuit.